hypestudiox/readtimecounter/README.md

 For example: `<span id="hybridCount"></p>`

+You may customize how it writes in the script, if you use it.

 ## Configurations

 Open the `readtimecounter.js` with a text editor, and you will see the below.
 Change the numbers that may suit your case.

 Reading speed of English words, in words per minute:

 `let engSpeed = 235;`

 Reading speed of non-English characters, in words per minute:

 `let charSpeed = 275;`

 How long does it take to read an image, in seconds:

 `let imgSpeed = 25;`

 ## Example